spiral-modules/vault/README.md

 spiral register spiral/albus
 ```

-Do not forget to add `AlbusBootloader`.
+Do not forget to mount `AlbusBootloader` (bootloader has to be initated after SecutiryBootloader).